-Although market conditions can still be tight in the winter periods because of generation and transmission outages and fuel supply issues, MISO continues to be a summer-peaking market.
-To show the hourly variation in load, Figure A6 shows load levels for 2016 and prior years in the form of hourly load duration curves.
+Although market conditions can still be tight in the winter and shoulder seasons because of generation and transmission outages and fuel supply issues, MISO continues to be a summerpeaking market.
+To show the hourly variation in load, Figure A6 shows load levels for 2017 and prior years in the form of hourly load duration curves.
 The load duration curves show the number of hours on the horizontal axis in which load is greater than or equal to the level indicated on the vertical axis.
-We show curves for 2014 through 2016 separately.
+We show curves for 2015 through 2017 separately.

 These curves reveal the changes in load that are due to economic activity and weather conditions, among other things.
 The inset table indicates the number and percentage of hours when load exceeded 80, 90, 100, and 110 GW of load.
-The figure shows the actual and predicated peak load for 2016.
-The "Predicted Peak (50/50)" is the predicted peak load in 2016 where MISO expected the load could be higher or lower than this level with equal probability.
-The "Predicted Peak (90/10)" is the predicted peak load where actual peak will be at or below this level with 90 percent probability (i.e., there is only a 10 percent probability of load peaking above this level).
+The figure shows the actual and predicated peak load for 2017.
+The "Predicted Peak (50/50)" is the predicted peak load in 2017 where MISO expected the load could be higher or lower than this level with equal probability.
+The "Predicted Peak (90/10)" is the predicted peak will be at or below this level with 90 percent probability (i.e., there is only a 10 percent probability of load peaking above this level).

-Figure A6: Load Duration Curves and 2016 Peak Load 2014-2016
+Figure A6: Load Duration Curves and 2017 Peak Load 2015-2017